strapi/documentation/docusaurus/docs/dev-docs/custom-fields.md

 ### Components

-`app.customFields.register()` must pass a `components` object with an `Input` React component to use in the Content Manager's edit view.
+`app.customFields.register()` must pass a `components` object with an `Input` React component, which acts as the input for the custom field in the Content Manager's Edit view.

 <details>
 <summary>Example: Registering an Input component</summary>